xqlim1996/movie-predictions/README.md

 # movie-predictions
-Machine Learning Project for a Hackwagon DS102 class to predict movie's success given factors, such as budget, number of awards of the cast etc.
+Machine Learning Project for a Hackwagon DS102 class

+Objective was to predict movie's success using factors, such as budget, number of awards of the cast etc.